artemis15/sp/Simple Labs/Lab1.md

 Apply the following widgets to your containers:

 ***•For Container 1:***
-- o	Left column:
+- o	Left column:<br/>
-- - 	Place an “HTML” widget with a value of “Welcome” in the HTML.
+   	Place an “HTML” widget with a value of “Welcome” in the HTML.
-- - 	Select-all and use the Paragraph dropdown (in the WYSIWYG editor) to select the “Heading 2” value.
+   	Select-all and use the Paragraph dropdown (in the WYSIWYG editor) to select the “Heading 2” value.
 Note: This turns the “Welcome” text into an H2 value (CSS).
-- o	Right column: Place a “Simple List” widget with options of:
+- o	Right column: Place a “Simple List” widget with options of:<br/>
-- - 	Table: kb_knowledge
+   	Table: kb_knowledge
-- - 	Display Field: Short Description
+   	Display Field: Short Description

 ***•	For Container 2:***
 - o	Put “Icon Link” widgets in each column.